bseries/ecommerce_watch/README.txt

 Authors
 -------
-David M. Persson for Atelier Disko (david@atelierdisko.de).
+David Persson for Atelier Disko (david@atelierdisko.de).

 Copyright & License
 -------------------
-This library is Copyright (c) 2014 Atelier Disko - All rights reserved.
+This library is Copyright (c) 2014 Atelier Disko - All rights reserved and licensed under the AD General Software License v1.

 -- This software is proprietary and confidential.
 Redistributions   -- -- not permitted.
 Unless required by applicable law or agreed to    -- -- in writing, software distributed on an "AS IS" BASIS, WITHOUT    -- -- WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied. --

-Copyright and license information for contained 3rd party libraries can be found in (a) the `doc/licenses` directory, (b) the header of the files contained in the library or (c) the directory of the library.
+You should have received a copy of the AD General Software License.
+If not, see http://atelierdisko.de/licenses.

+This library may contain code from open source projects with a different license.
+Please see the respective fileheaders for more information.